Use QR Code to visit this article online.

 High YANC > 225 ppm

 We also divide the yeasts into three levels of nutritional need.
-These are LOW, MEDIUM AND HIGHVERY HIGH.
+These are LOW, MEDIUM, AND HIGH-VERY HIGH.
+The nutritional need level of the yeast is provided on the webpage of each of the yeast strains we sell.

 Once you know your YANC level, it may influence your choice of yeast.
 Choosing one with an appropriate nutrient need will minimize your nutrient additions.